LiveInChat/livestatus/markdown/en/tos.md

 ## Violent actors

-LiveIn is not a place for violent content.
+LiveStatus is not a place for violent content.
 We limit the distribution of or remove content and accounts that encourage, praise, or promote aid to dangerous actors or groups and their activities.
 This includes:

 * Extremists
 * Terrorist organizations